Book of Moses Essay #25

 46J.
 F. Hobbins, Rhetoric of Isaiah 1:2-20, pp. 13–14.

 47Moses 7:37.
 Somewhat of a more sympathetic variant to Hobbins’ description of the passage as “a leading question and exclamation that recall by way of context and choice of terminology the status of the addressees as punished and disobedient children” (ibid., p.
 13).

 50T.
 L. Givens et al., God Who Weeps, pp. 24–25.

 52Compare S. H. Faulring et al., Original Manuscripts, OT1, Moses 7:28, pp. 105–106 to ibid., OT2, Moses 7:28, p.
-618. In the present Insight, the narrative drama of OT1 is described only in summary fashion.
+618. In the present Essay, the narrative drama of OT1 is described only in summary fashion.
 Additional examples of where the reading of OT2 is inferior to OT1 could be given.

 For example, the replacement of “bosom” by “presence” in OT2 breaks the connection to a meaningful string of six uses of the term “bosom” in varying contexts within the chapter (Moses 7:24, 30, 31, 47, 63, 69).
 See a summary discussion of this key term in J. M. Bradshaw et al., God’s Image 2, pp. 143–144).
 Moses 7 is the only chapter in the Book of Moses in which the word “bosom” appears.
 It shows up in a key part of the culminating verse of the chapter, when God receives Zion “up into his own bosom” (Moses 7:69).
-For more on the term “bosom” and its role in this chapter, see Insight #30.
+For more on the term “bosom” and its role in this chapter, see Essay #30.